dogweather/forkful/content/en/go/html-and-the-web/downloading-a-web-page.md

   \ via HTTP/HTTPS protocol.
 Programmers often do this for web scraping, data\u2026"
 lastmod: '2024-03-13T22:44:59.629853-06:00'
 model: gpt-4-0125-preview
-summary: "Downloading a web page is about fetching the HTML content of a web page\
+summary: Downloading a web page is about fetching the HTML content of a web page via HTTP/HTTPS protocol.
-  \ via HTTP/HTTPS protocol.
-Programmers often do this for web scraping, data\u2026"
 title: Downloading a web page
 weight: 42
 ---